OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 .. tip:: The list uses a standard unix pager - hit space for next page, b to go back, q to quit, h for help.

-PostgreSQL gives us a a utility programm for creating databases, ``createdb``.
+PostgreSQL gives us a utility program for creating databases, ``createdb``.
 We need to create a database with the PostGIS extensions, so we need to tell it what template to start from.
 We'll call our database ``demo``.
 The command is then: